On the Efficient Implementation of the Matrix Exponentiated Gradient Algorithm for Low-Rank Matrix Optimization: Introduction

-Finally, while Problem \eqref{eq:Model} has received significant attention within the optimization, statistics, and machine learning communities in recent years with many attempts to provide efficient algorithms for large scale instances under a variety of assumptions, our current interest is to study efficient implementations of the classical proximal gradient methods with the von Neumann entropy because, at least in terms of gradient complexity, these are considered the methods of choice among first order methods.
+Problem \eqref{eq:Model} (and other close variants of) has received significant attention within the optimization, statistics, and machine learning communities in recent years, with many attempts to provide efficient algorithms for large scale instances under a variety of assumptions.
+Our interest in this work is to study efficient implementations of classical proximal gradient methods based on the von Neumann entropy since, at least in terms of gradient complexity, these are considered the methods of choice among first-order methods for optimization over the spectrahedron, as discussed above.
 We refer the interested reader to \cite{garberLowRankSmooth, garberStochasticLowRank, spectralFrankWolfe} for comprehensive discussions about alternative methods/approaches and more related work.